Hack-a-thingie/terminalvelociraptor/README.md

             * Discard N cards from deck, and draw N-1 cards.
         OR
             * Play cards, as many as you want, up to existing AP and BP.
+        * 'Submit manuscript' action (1BP): main method of gaining IF.
+          Starting with high IF journals, and going down, randomly you publish or not, depending on added AP.
         * Cards to be discarded at any time, if number of cards in hand exceeds maximum of 10 cards. !! max TBD

 - End of game